ObjectRocket Database Configuration

 The solution was implemented as part of a new free trials flow, since the technical debt in the existing database creation process was considerable, and I wanted to make sure this was a viable solution before impacting an existing process that customers had familiarity with.
 A usability test was conducted, and it revealed that while the solution resulted in an increased understanding by the user, the icons on the buttons were confusing and we also hit some issues with the behavioral relationship within a configuration parameter.
 I created a revised design for the buttons, currently being implemented for review and testing.

-In the meantime, as an iterative step, a configuration summary has been introduced into the existing screen in an effort to increase clarity for the user on their choices.
+In the meantime, as an iterative step, a configuration summary was introduced into the existing screen in an effort to increase clarity for the user on their choices.

 Back to Portfolio